 Populate the electrolytic capacitors.
 These are the tallest components so we save them for last.
-They are polarized (i.e. they will only work in one direction), so note the vertical mark that indicates the negative side.
+They are polarized (i.e. they will only work in one direction), so note the vertical mark on the capacitor that indicates the negative side.
 The longer leg is positive and fits in the square pad.